linemos/introduction-to-kubernetes/tasks/extra-tasks.md

 ## X. Add a favicon to your application.
 Find a nice icon to use as favicon and store it inside the public-folder.
-Uncomment the line inside `index.html` so that the icon is added ot he file.
+Uncomment the line inside `index.html` so that the icon is added to the file.

 ## X.2: Setup build trigger.